Back to Guides

 Sun protection

-Australian UV is no joke.
+Australian UV is legendary.
 A light cap and reef-safe sunscreen are essential, even on cloudy days.
+The hole in the ozone layer is real, and it's above you.

 Light, breathable kit